 Skip to main content

-Introduction: SILENT PARTNER is a lawyer-to-lawyer resource for military legal assistance attorneys and civilian lawyers, published by the Military Committee of the American Bar Association’s Family Law Section.
-Please send any comments, corrections and suggestions to the address at the end of this Silent Partner.
-There are many SILENT PARTNER infoletters on military pension division, the Survivor Benefit Plan and other aspects of military divorce.
-Just go to www.abanet.org/family/military (the website of the above committee) or www.nclamp.gov (the website of the military committee, N.C.
-State Bar).
+Introduction: Silent Partner is a lawyer-to-lawyer resource for military legal assistance attorneys and civilian lawyers, published by the military committee of the North Carolina State Bar.
+Send comments, corrections and suggestions to the address at the end of this Silent Partner.
+There are Silent Partner infoletters on military pension division, the Survivor Benefit Plan and many other aspects of military divorce.
+Just go to www.nclamp.gov > For Lawyers.

 Introduction